ac-bristol/eureka-build/README.md

 eureka-build
 ============

-An easy to install, base build project utlising NPM and Grunt, Sass, Compass, Image spriting<br />
+My base build project utlising NPM and Grunt, Sass, Compass, Image spriting<br />
-JS hint, Uglify and concat.
+JS hint, CSS lint, JS Uglify, concat and all the lovely tools I like to use.

 Getting started!
 ================